St. Thomas More Academy

 St. Thomas More Academy (STMA) is a private, co-educational, college preparatory school operated by Catholic laity.
 It is operated independently of the Roman Catholic Diocese of Raleigh.
 It serves students and their families in the Raleigh, North Carolina area.
-Formerly a 9–12 school, starting in the 2020–2021 school year, they are adding a middle school program to serve grade 6–8.
+Formerly a 9–12 school, starting in the 2020–2021 school year, they added a middle school program to serve grade 6–8.

 History

-The school was founded in 2002 to meet the growing needs of Raleigh Catholics.
-Some of these families approached Bishop Francis Joseph Gossman about starting and gaining approval for this independent school to operate.
+The school was founded in 2002 by Robert L. Luddy to meet the growing needs of Raleigh Catholics.
+Some families approached Bishop Francis Joseph Gossman about starting and gaining approval for this independent school to operate.
 The first classes were held at St. Luke the Evangelist Catholic Church in Raleigh.
 The school relocated to a larger facility at Paragon Park Road in Raleigh in 2004.
 In 2006, the school relocated to a larger space on Spring Forest Road.
 Since that time the school has grown and opened a new three-acre campus in August 2007.
 In 2012, the campus was further expanded to include a second building.
-The campus houses classrooms, faculty offices, laboratories, two theaters, a library, and a chapel.
+The campus houses classrooms, faculty offices, laboratories, two small theaters, a library, and a chapel.